Get Your Life Back from Adrenal Fatigue

 If you feel you might have adrenal fatigue, it might be a great idea to schedule an appointment with your primary care physician.
 However, there are some things you can do on your own to bring some relief.
 These include:

 Find a way to decrease the stress levels in your life

 Take a yoga class, try deep breathing and/or try sighing out loud.
 There are a ton of great relaxation apps on the market now and a lot of them are free.
 Schedule yourself some time and remember to just sit and breathe.
 Make sure that you take a specific time consistently, daily, to decompress and de-stress.
 Work fewer hours if at all possible and do something for yourself.
-You can also use a brain tap device that has binaural beats and sound waves and it takes you from a state of agitation to a state of more meditation and calm.
+You can also use a brain tap device that has binaural beats and sound waves and it takes you from a state of agitation to a state of more calm.